Submission Guide

 For the chairs, this means identifying submissions with which they have a conflict and recusing themselves from deliberations and decision-making related to the work.
 Since Koli Calling, by design, has two Chairs, the other Chair will take responsibility, in collaboration with a Senior PC member, for decisions on works that are in conflict with one Chair.
 The Chair in conflict will not participate in or be aware of any deliberations or decisions taken until notifications are sent to all authors.

 Koli Chairs are also permitted to be co-authors on work submitted to the conference but must disclose potential submissions to their co-Chair prior to submission.
 The co-Chair, in consultation with a senior PC member, may determine that they will not be able to make an decision on the work without the appearance of bias, in which case the work cannot be submitted.
 In addition, chairs should not be the primary author of works submitted and should not present work.
-Furthermore, any work submitted with a Chair as an author will not be eligible for the Koli Calling Best Paper award.
+Furthermore, any work submitted with a Chair as an author will not be eligible for any Koli Calling award (e.g. Best Paper).